frankheat/offsecnotes/Android/Analysis and reversing/network interception.md

 ```
 </details>

-If the application doesn't accept user certificates you need to install system certificate (or patching network security config).
+If the application doesn't accept user certificates you need to install system certificate or patching network security config.

 ### User Certificate